Why we built direct Temu courier label purchase

 In MaxInvent's dispatch queue, every Temu order shows three options:

-2. Buy with your existing courier — Evri, Royal Mail, DPD, etc. Use your negotiated rate.
+- Buy with an enabled courier — Evri, Royal Mail, DPD, or another configured service where your account supports it.

-For heavier or international parcels, your existing courier contract often wins.
-The routing rule handles it — you set it once, it picks cheapest per order.
+For heavier or international parcels, another enabled courier workflow may be more suitable.
+The routing rule handles it — you set it once, and it chooses based on your rules.

 What we learned building it